 The right equipment will make all the difference to a photo’s quality.
 Adorama features professional photography gear such as high-performance cameras and lenses that are available for any vision and budget.

-Later on, you may want to invest in lenses that food photographers swear by, like the Sigma 24-70mm f/2.8 zoom lens or any 50mm prime lens that lets you capture all the details of the dish.
+Later on, you may want to invest in lenses that photographers swear by, try one of these best mirrorless cameras.
+Or snag a 50mm prime lens that lets you capture all the details of the dish.

 Another important consideration for photography equipment is lighting.
 The Spruce Eats’ list of food lighting tools recommends the Ego Lighting Kit by Lowel, which includes diffusion screens and multiple background options for you to choose from.

 I know what you’re thinking, can’t I just use my camera phone?
 Honestly, camera phones are great!
 These tips are for someone who really wants to step up their game.